 Our staff team, based in London, is led by Director Nina Champion who can be contacted at firstname.lastname@example.org.

 The CJA was founded in 2007, having previously been the Penal Affairs Consortium.
 We became a charity in 2011.
-We’re governed by trustees elected by member organisations and made up predominantly of members’ representatives.
+We’re governed by Trustees elected by member organisations and made up predominantly of members’ representatives.
 View our Annual Report and Accounts for 2018/19.